 The College has been awarded a grant of £3m and a loan of £2m towards the redevelopment costs of the St Albans Campus.
-This grant and loan are receivable over 2019/20 and 2020/21.
+This grant and loan have been received over 2019/20 and 2020/21.
 The loan is unsecured, interest free and is repayable in December 2023.